-Returns hostnames and port numbers for AWS PrivateLink and Azure Private Link deployments to add to your firewall’s whitelist so that you can access Snowflake from behind your firewall.
+Returns hostnames and port numbers for AWS PrivateLink and Azure Private Link deployments to add to your firewall’s allowed list so that you can access Snowflake from behind your firewall.

 The output of this function can then be passed into the SnowCD to diagnose and troubleshoot your network connection to Snowflake.

 Typically, Snowflake customers use a firewall to prevent unauthorized access.
 By default, your firewall might block access to Snowflake.

 To update your firewall’s allowed list, you need to know the hostnames and port numbers for your Snowflake account, stages, and other other hosts used by Snowflake.